Site last updated 9/15/2017

 is removed so there is more grass surface to graze and the nitrogen in the feces

-is recycled for natural fertilizers.
-Since the manure is physically removed, fly
+is recycled by the dung beetles in the pasture for natural fertilizers.
+Since the manure is physically removed

 populations are naturally reduced as flies have no place to multiply.
 We also